hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 potential.
 Similarly there are a few FFT schemes offered by LAMMPS and a user has to make a trade-off between accuracy and performance depending on their computational needs.
-This lesson is not aimed to discuss such types of algorithm-based speed-up of LAMMPS, instead we'll focus on a few accelerator packages that are used to extract the most out of the available hardware of a HPC system.
+This lesson is not aimed to discuss such types of algorithm-based speed-up of LAMMPS, instead we'll focus on a few accelerator packages that are used to extract the most out of the available hardware of an HPC system.

 There are five accelerator packages currently offered by LAMMPS.
 These are;